 I’m enamoured with the barn – the huge wheel chandeliers, cream furniture and haystacks.
 It was charming, elegant and rustic.

 And visit the horses in the stables.
+The horses were treated so well here.
+They even had stall mats in the stables so that the horses didn’t have to stand in mud all day long.
 You can take horses out and ride them around the countryside for the day.
 I used to ride horses until I was a teenager and would still love to get back into it.
 If I could go back, I would like to have spent more time riding my horses, as there will be a time when you no longer can.
 Whether that be because you’ve outgrown the activity, or your horse has been retired, this can catch you out of surprise, and I never thought that there would be a time when a horse ride would be my last.
 I had a friend who owned and rode horses herself, and she was always looking into the horse retirement cost, as when they get older, they can become prone to illness and injury.
 After allowing people so many years of riding and enjoyment, there comes a time when they need to act like horses and to take a break from this activity, so retirement is the perfect option.
 Now that I’m in a place that has horses, I would love nothing more than to saddle up and ride them once again.

 Soho Farmhouse is an exquisite retreat and an ideal place to switch off for a weekend.
 There isn’t any cell phone service there, which really helps you relax and enjoy the moment.
 It has the added benefit of reducing your exposure to radiation as well, which I was personally quite pleased about as I’ve been doing a lot of research into EMF Protection recently, to try and minimise the effects that cell phones can have on our health.
 The atmosphere, service and food was excellent and there is so much to enjoy while you’re there.
 I can’t recommend it enough.
 If you’re a Soho House member and haven’t been yet – grab your wellies and make a reservation for a weekend away!
 Good news is, even if you’re not a member, you can arrange a getaway.
 If you’ve been on the fence about joining Soho House, Soho Farmhouse will convince you.
 It’s that beautiful.